-Google Keyword Planner (GKP) is a free tool included in the Google Ads (formerly AdWords) suite.
-The name of the tool clearly indicates its features.
-It’s designed to find the right keywords for your Google Ads campaigns.
+Google Keyword Planner (formerly Google Keyword Tool) is a free tool that is part of the Google Ads suite.
+Its main aim is to help you find the right keywords for your Google Ads campaigns.

-GKP’s main features haven’t changed that much since it was launched back in 2013.
-However, at the beginning of 2018, it was redesigned according to the new design trend across all Google tools.
+Keyword Planner’s main features haven’t changed much since it was launched back in 2013.
+It was redesigned at the beginning of 2018, and a couple of new features were added.

 In order to use Google Keyword Planner, you need an active Google Ads account.
 Right after, you can access the tool in the Google Ads interface by clicking on the “Tools” in the upper-right menu.

 If you don’t have a Google Ads account, you need to create one first.
 It shouldn’t take you more than a couple of minutes.

 First, go to Google Keyword Planner’s homepage, click “Go to Keyword Planner” and select “New Google Ads Account”:

 If you want to skip all the Google Ads account settings, click on the link below saying “Switch to Expert Mode”.

 After that, you’ll be asked to fill in details about your Google Ads campaign.
 Again, you can speed things up by clicking “Create an account without a campaign”.

 (You can always create a new campaign later if you decide to advertise through Google Ads.)